Tectonic shift in S.Korea politics as conservative outsider elected president | Politics

 He faces the challenge of uniting a country of 52 million riven by gender and generational divisions, growing inequality and surging home prices.
 "Real estate prices, housing policy, jobs, and tax policies will top his domestic agenda," said Duyeon Kim, a Seoul-based expert with the Center for a New American Security.

-A former prosecutor-general initially appointed by Moon before falling out and gaining notoriety over investigations of top presidential aides, Yoon's lack of elected political experience was seen as both a liability and an asset.
-His campaign was marked by gaffes and controversy but benefited as the race became a referendum on Moon's economic policies from jobs to housing to wealth inequality.
+Yoon's lack of elected political experience was seen as both a liability and an asset.
+While his campaign was marked by gaffes and controversy, the race became a referendum on Moon's economic policies from jobs to housing to wealth inequality.

+"I would pay attention to people's livelihoods, provide warm welfare services to the needy, and make utmost efforts so that our country serves as a proud, responsible member of the international community and the free world," Yoon said at a victory ceremony with supporters.
+The benchmark KOSPI rose more than 2%, its sharpest daily rise in at least three months, with Yoon expected to speed deregulation in South Korea's capital markets.

 Lee's loss casts doubt on Moon's legacy, including his signature efforts to engage with North Korea, which have largely been stalled since talks fell apart in 2019.
 The new president will likely face an almost immediate crisis with Pyongyang, which appears to be preparing to launch a spy satellite and has suggested it could resume testing of long-range intercontinental ballistic missiles or nuclear weapons for the first time since 2017.